openfaas/faas/pro/EULA.md

 4.5 Feedback.
 Customer may provide feedback to OpenFaaS Ltd about the Products (e.g. technical support input, suggestions, or enhancement requests).
 OpenFaaS Ltd may develop, modify, and improve the Products based on Customer’s Feedback without obligation to Customer, and Customer irrevocably assigns to OpenFaaS Ltd all right, title, and interest in that Feedback.

-5. Termination and ongoing effectiveness

-This Agreement is effective from the first date you install the Software.
-You may terminate this Agreement at any time by permanently deleting, destroying and returning, at your own cost, the Software, all backup copies and all related materials provided by OpenFaaS Ltd. OpenFaaS Ltd or its licensors may terminate this Agreement at any time without notice if you fail to comply with any terms or conditions of this Agreement.
-Once it is terminated you MUST stop using this Software and delete all the Software and associated materials already copied and/or installed on your computer immediately.

 5. Termination and Continuing Obligations

-This Agreement is effective from the first date you install or access the Licensed Software and continues until terminated as set forth below:
+5.1 This Agreement is effective from the first date you install or access the Licensed Software and continues until terminated as set forth below:

 By the Customer: You may terminate this Agreement at any time by permanently deleting the Licensed Software, destroying all copies, and ceasing all use.
 By OpenFaaS Ltd: OpenFaaS Ltd may terminate this Agreement immediately upon written notice if you fail to comply with any terms or conditions herein, including use of the Licensed Software without a valid license key.